 During the audiological evaluation, an audiologist will measure the potential recipient’s hearing levels with and without hearing aids.
 Testing can involve active participation (traditional hearing testing) and/or the use of special machines (otoacoustic emissions, tympanometry).
 Typically, the audiologist will also evaluate the individual’s understanding of speech both with and without the use of hearing aids.
 In a young child, the audiologist will evaluate the child's meaningful listening skills.
 Based on the test results, the audiologist may recommend a trial with a different set of hearing aids (e.g., high power hearing aids or frequency compression aids).

-Because of the proximity of the hearing and balance organs within the inner ear, vestibular testing may be conducted to look at the health of the child’s balance system.
+Because of the proximity of the hearing and balance (vestibular) organs within the inner ear, vestibular testing will typically be conducted to look at the health of the candidaate's balance system.

 This is a special type of x-ray that is used to provide the ear surgeon with information regarding the status of the cochlea and may indicate which ear would be better to implant.
 The physician is interested in whether the cochlea and auditory nerve canal have a normal shape and whether there is bony growth that can potentially compromise insertion of the cochlear implant electrode array (e.g., in cases where the child has had meningitis).